RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-diffusion.md

 ---
 layout: distill
 title: "Flow to Diffusion: Langevin is a Guardrail"
-description: It is known that we can convert between diffusion (SDE) and flow (ODE) models at inference time without rettraining?
-How is this possible?
-What are the pros and cons adding diffusion noise to flows?
+description: It is known that we can convert between diffusion (SDE) and flow (ODE) models at inference time without retraining.
+But how is this possible?
+What is the intuition and purpose?
+What are the pros and cons of diffusion vs. flow?
 tags: tutorial
 giscus_comments: true
 date: 2024-12-7 10:00:00